bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

 If iRODS collections have been previously created and modifications to studies or assays have been made, you may have to manually update the iRODS collections to ensure the collection structure is up to date.
-To do this, open *Sheet Operations* and click on *Update iRODS Collections*.
+To do this, open :guilabel:`Sheet Operations` and select :guilabel:`Update iRODS Collections`.
 The UI will notify you of the status of this operation.